Kate Middleton Ditches Her Heels for Sneakers at Chelsea Flower Show

 Kate returned to the garden after taking her three children, 5-year-old Prince George, 4-year-old Princess Charlotte and 1-year-old Prince Louis, and her husband, Prince William, there over the weekend.
 "The children played last night in a way I hadn’t imagined," the 37-year-old royal told reporters on Monday after her family day outdoors.
 "They were throwing stones.
 I hadn’t actually thought that that was what they would be doing.
 They kicked their shoes off, and wanted to paddle in the stream… using it in a way that I hadn’t anticipated."

-It's the Duchess' hope that the Back to Nature Garden will inspire families, like her own, to "to get outside and enjoy nature."
+It's the duchess' hope that the Back to Nature Garden will inspire families, like her own, "to get outside and enjoy nature."

 In addition to being family friendly, Kate's garden also appears to have a tribute to William's late mother, Princess Diana.
 Just behind the rope swing are blue forget-me-nots, one of the Princess of Wales' favorite flowers.